saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 Welcome to Ubuntu 24.04.1 LTS (GNU/Linux 6.8.0-47-generic x86_64)
 ```

-For a more convenient process, find out how to [associate a key file](#pageant) and [save this connection](#sessions) in the sections below.
+For a more convenient process, find out how to associate a key file with Pageant and [save this connection](#sessions) in the sections below.

 <a name="pageant"></a>

 #### Managing SSH keys on a local device with Pageant (PuTTY authentication agent)

 If you have followed the instructions above, you can access your remote host via key authentication.
-While the connection itself does not require a password, **PuTTY** will still ask for the password of the corresponding private key file.
+While the connection itself does not require a password, PuTTY will still ask for the password of the corresponding private key file.

 ![pageant](/pages/assets/screens/other/web-tools/putty/pterminal.png){.thumbnail}

-Using **Pageant** enables faster connections in two ways:
+Using Pageant enables faster connections in two ways:

- - You do not need to select the private key file for each connection in **PuTTY**.
+ - You do not need to select the private key file for each connection in PuTTY.
- - You only need to enter the passphrase for the private key file once, when the key file is opened by **Pageant**.
+ - You only need to enter the passphrase for the private key file once, when the key file is opened by Pageant.

-Open the **Pageant** application [on your device](#installation).
-Since the **Pageant** key window will not open automatically, you need to (double-)click on its icon in your taskbar ("system tray" in Windows).
+Open the Pageant application [on your device](#installation).
+Since the Pageant key window will not open automatically, you need to (double-)click on its icon in your taskbar ("system tray" in Windows).

 ![pageant](/pages/assets/screens/other/web-tools/putty/systray.png){.thumbnail}